-- Bifenthrin (Capture LFR, Athena) applied as an infurrow sprays during planting has consistently shown good levels of preventative control. - Clothianidin (Belay), spinosad (Success, Entrust), rynaxypyr (Coragen, Durivo) and cyazypyr (Verimark) applied as in-furrow sprays during planting have shown moderate-good level of control. - Neonicotinioids (imidacloprid, thiamethoxam) applied 2-3" below the seed for aphid and whitefly control have not shown adequate performance in preventing maggots from damaging seeds. - However, neonicotinoid seed treatments with this chemistry have been shown to provide better control of maggots in melons than their soil applied counterparts.
+- Bifenthrin (Capture LFR, Athena) applied as an infurrow sprays during planting has consistently shown good levels of control. - Clothianidin (Belay), spinosad (Success, Entrust) and rynaxypyr (Coragen, Durivo) applied as infurrow sprays during planting have shown moderate-good level of control. - Neonicotinioids (imidacloprid, thiamethoxam) applied 2-3" below the seed for aphid and whitefly control have not shown consistent performance in preventing maggots from damaging seeds. - However, neonicotinoid seed treatments with this chemistry have been shown to provide better control of maggots in melons than their soil applied counterparts.